hbctraining/Pseudobulk-for-scRNAseq/lessons/08_differential_abundance.md

   TN_Sample_9         0   55   95  191    14       15      16  954     46
 ```

-To run variance stablization and fit a linear model to our data, we use the `propeller()` fuction.
-After supplying the seurat object as an argument, we also specify the sample IDs, celltypes, and experimental conditions:
+To determine which celltypes are significantly different across our groups, we use the `propeller()` fuction.
+After supplying the seurat object as an argument, we then specify the sample IDs, celltypes, and experimental conditions:

 ```r
 # Run differential proportion analysis